 I was looking forward to this trip for two reasons.
-One, it was my first trip on an American/USAir A330.
-Two, although I’ve flown more than 1.8 million miles (mostly international flights) since I started keeping stats in 2011, this would be the first time I would go through Customs & Immigration at CLT, my home airport.
+First, it was my first trip on an American/USAir A330.
+Second, although I’ve flown more than 1.8 million miles (mostly international flights) since I started keeping stats in 2011, this would be the first time I would go through Customs & Immigration at CLT, my home airport.

 According to the flight status board in the American Airlines International First Class Lounge, flight 731 would board on time at 10:10am at Gate 40.
 This gate is located in a cluster of four gates at the end of one of the concourses in Terminal 3.
 It was a lot farther than I expected.
 Walking briskly, I arrived at the gate at 10:12am to find that there was actually no need to rush.